 If you fail to encourage your team to maintain a healthy work life balance, there are very real consequences for both the individual and the organization.
 Let’s look at these consequences in more detail.

-But the negative effects don’t end there.
-Employees with poor work life balance tend to sleep less, and sleep deprivation can lead to an increased risk of anxiety and even stroke.
+What's more, employees with poor work life balance tend to sleep less, and sleep deprivation can lead to an increased risk of anxiety, a weakened immune system, and even stroke.
 Unplanned absences can hugely impact businesses, both if sick pay is offered and in terms of productivity.

 Not only can a poor work life balance lead staff to miss work due to illness, but overworking can cause employees to experience brain fog while at work.
 This can manifest as headaches, confusion, or even mental fatigue, significantly reducing productivity rates.

 When employees have a good work life balance, they have enough time to do everything they need to fill their cups.
 They can spend quality time with friends, nurture relationships with their family, spend time on their hobbies, invest in self-care, get enough sleep, and make sure they’re staying active — all essential activities for keeping their minds and bodies healthy.

 When time spent at work starts creeping away from 9-5 and closer to 5-9, the time they have for these activities is reduced to close to zero.
 Instead of having time to recharge and rest, they power through their to-do list.
 This can lead to feelings of overwhelm and high stress levels, going on to contribute to mental health issues such as anxiety and depression over time.

 According to Gallup, only 21% of employees are engaged at work, and only 33% of employees say that they are "thriving" in their overall well-being.

 Yes, these low figures could be caused by a myriad of factors, including a lack of meaningful work and bad relationships with managers - but overworking is a significant factor in low employee engagement.